Card on File - FAQs and Troubleshooting

 What happens if a charge fails?

-Can I issue refunds to saved cards?
+Can refunds be issued to saved cards?

 Do saved cards expire in ScanPay?